Italy at the 2020 Summer Paralympics: Paratriathlon

 Giovanni Achenza, Anna Barbaro, Alberto Buccoliero, Rita Cuccuru and Veronica Yoko Plebani have all qualified to compete.

 Powerlifting

-Donato Telesca has qualified to compete at the Games.

 Rowing

 Italy qualified two boats in the mixed events for the games.
 Mixed coxed four crews qualified by winning the bronze and securing the third of available place at the 2019 World Rowing Championships in Ottensheim, Austria.
 Meanwhile, mixed double sculls crew qualified by winning the gold medal at the 2021 Final Paralympic Qualification Regatta in Gavirate.